 3. Explore Level-Funded and Self-Funded Plans with the Right Guidance

-Fully-insured plans from major carriers (often called "BUCA": Blue Cross, United, Cigna, Aetna) are simple but often the most expensive.
-For businesses with 10+ employees, level-funded plans offer a compelling middle ground.
-They function like self-insurance but with a capped monthly payment and stop-loss protection to limit risk.
-If claims are low, you may receive a premium refund.
+Fully-insured plans from the big carriers (Blue Cross, United, Cigna, Aetna – or BUCA) are simple but usually the priciest.
+If you have 10 or more employees, level-funded plans offer a solid middle ground.
+They work like self-insurance but with a capped monthly payment and stop-loss coverage to limit your risk.
+When claims are low, you could get a premium refund.

 4. Leverage Tax-Advantaged Accounts (HSAs, FSAs, HRAs)